rafudu/Tagbox/README.markdown

 #Other uses

 Use your creativity!
-Tagbox can be used in other types of user input, like contacts, product properties, etc.
+Tagbox can be used in other kinds of user input, like contacts, product properties, etc.

 #Contact